TobasFlightControl/tobas_wiki/docs/gazebo_simulation.md

 ![rqt_reconfigure](resources/gazebo_simulation/rqt_reconfigure.png)

-All adjustable parameters will be displayed and can be adjusted using sliders, editors, etc.
+This interface displays all adjustable parameters, which you can modify using sliders and editors.
-Hovering the cursor over the parameter name will display a description of the parameter.
+Hovering your cursor over a parameter name will reveal its description.
-For more details, please visit<a href=https://wiki.ros.org/rqt_reconfigure>rqt_reconfigure | ROS</a>.
+For more detailed information, visit <a href=https://wiki.ros.org/rqt_reconfigure>rqt_reconfigure | ROS</a>.

+With these steps, you should be able to fully simulate, operate, and adjust your drone using the Tobas package in a Gazebo simulation environment.